terrywang/vagrantboxes/archlinux-x86_64.md

     * `ipcalc`, `bwm-ng`, `whois`
     * `dmidecode`, `lshw`, `hwinfo`
     * `strace`, `ltrace`, `gdb`, `binwalk`
-10. `systemd` services (unit files), journal size and core dump collection behavior
+11. `systemd` services (unit files), journal size and core dump collection behavior
     * sshd.service (enabled)
     * dhcpcd.service (enabled)
     * vboxservice.service (enabled)
     * haveged.service (enabled)
     * **NOTE**: `systemd` **216**+ made changes to core dump again, collection behavior can now be tuned in `/etc/systemd/coredump.conf`.
 Core dumps are stored in `/var/lib/systemd/coredump` by setting `Storage=external`.
     * **NOTE**: `systemd` **journal size** has been limited to 100MB by setting `SystemMaxUse=100M` in `/etc/systemd/journald.conf`.
 By default it is set to 10% of the size of the respective file system.
-11. `ca-certificates` - Common CA Certificates
+12. `ca-certificates` - Common CA Certificates
-    * CNNIC and WoSign certificates have been blacklisted for security reasons
+    * CNNIC and WoSign certificates (6 in total) have been blacklisted for security reasons, see `/etc/ca-certificates/trust-source/blacklist/`.
     * See `man 8 update-ca-trust` for more information.
 Use of `/etc/ca-certificates.conf` has been deprecated.
     * Use `update-ca-trust` and `trust` to apply changes.
+13. Misc
+    * Security hardened OpenSSH SSH client configuration can be found in `~terry/.ssh/config`.
+    * `sysstat` with `SADC_OPTIONS="-S XALL"` set in `/etc/conf.d/syssat`.

 ## Basic Software